 Introduction

 The numbers tell the story.
 The Bureau of Labor Statistics reports manufacturing job openings consistently exceed 600,000 monthly, while the National Association of Manufacturers projects a shortfall of 2.1 million skilled manufacturing workers by 2030.
-Logistics is no better — warehouse and transportation roles have some of the highest turnover rates in any industry, often exceeding 100% annually for entry-level positions.
+Logistics is no better—warehouse and transportation roles have some of the highest turnover rates in any industry.
+Warehouse annual turnover routinely sits between 40–49%, while Amazon warehouse turnover has been reported near 150% annually—with 70% of workers leaving within 90 days.

 - Plant HR managers hiring production workers, machine operators, and skilled trades